marykdb/maryk/core/documentation/filters.md

 ```

 ### GreaterThanEquals

-Checks if the referenced value is greater than or equal to the given value.
+Use this filter to check if the referenced value is greater than or equal to a specified value.

 ```kotlin
 GreaterThanEquals(